 Look out for our newsletters in your inbox soon.

 There are few better places for mountain lovers than the Swiss Alps, and in late January each year, the town of Château-d’Oex in Gstaad becomes even more magnificent, hosting a hot air balloon festival like no other.
-The nine-day festival draws balloon pilots from 20 different countries along with spectators who are mesmerized by the sight of the , in particular, colorful shapes as they float over the snow-capped peaks.
+The festival is held January 25th to February 2nd in 2020 and draws balloon pilots from 20 different countries along with spectators who are mesmerized by the snow-capped peaks.
 This region of western Switzerland offers plenty of other things to do too, including world-famous skiing and boarding.

-If a true winter wonderland is what you’re after, Tromso, Norway should definitely be on your list.
-Often referred to as “Paris of the North,” it’s one of the top places on the planet for catching Mother Nature’s spectacular light show, the aurora borealis.
+If a true winter wonderland is what you’re after, Tromsø, Norway should definitely be on your list.
+Often referred to as the “Paris of the North,” it’s one of the top places on the planet for catching Mother Nature’s spectacular light show, the aurora borealis (or Northern Lights).
 You’ll even have the chance to hop aboard the Norwegian Coastal Steamer Hurtigruten for the opportunity to see the display along a fjord.
 Or, embark on a magical sleigh ride which includes a traditional Norwegian meal of reindeer soup (bidos) along with all the gear you need to stay warm.

-January temperatures in the Canary Islands average in the mid-70s, and you’ll have over 900 miles of magnificent coastline for enjoying that warmth.
-Look forward to lounging on golden beaches edged by an azure sea and sipping some of the unique wines indigenous to the region.
-You may want to do some island hopping with multiple excursions from day tours to overnight trips too.
+January temperatures in the Canary Islands average in the mid-70s, and you’ll have over 2,000 miles of magnificent coastline for enjoying that warmth.
+One of the best places in the world for winter sun, look forward to lounging on golden beaches edged by an azure sea and sipping some of the unique wines indigenous to the region.
+You may want to do some island hopping with multiple excursions from day tours to overnight trips, too.

 You’ll enjoy plenty of sun and warm temps with a January trip to Cabo San Lucas, which lies at the southern tip of the Baja Peninsula.
-It’s an ideal time for taking advantage of beautiful beaches and crystal clear waters that are ideal for swimming, diving and snorkeling.
-This is also , in particular, month for whale watching, particularly during the second half, when gray and humpback whales come very close to shore.
+It’s an ideal time for taking advantage of the all-inclusive resorts, beautiful beaches and crystal clear waters that are ideal for swimming, diving and snorkeling.
+This is also the month for whale watching, particularly during the second half of the month, when gray and humpback whales come very close to shore.